folio-org/raml-module-builder/README.md

              }
 ```

-2. Create JSON schemas indicating the objects exposed by the module
+Create JSON schemas indicating the objects exposed by the module:

 `ebook.schema`